-Cairns is located close to the Daintree Rainforest and the Great Barrier Reef, providing easy access and endless inspiration for incentive trips.
+Cairns is located close to the World Heritage-listed Wet Tropics Rainforest and Great Barrier Reef, providing easy access and endless inspiration for incentive trips.
 This three-day itinerary combines rainforest and reef experiences with wildlife encounters, swimming, snorkelling and on-the-beach seafood feasts.

 WHAT TO KNOW

 - Rainforest, reef and beach activities in seven locations

 - Cairns Airport is a 10-minute drive from the centre of Cairns